Freelance Rate Calculator

 Want to earn $80,000?
 Charge at least $80/hour.

 This accounts for taxes, benefits, non-billable time, and provides a small buffer.
+Compare your freelance rate against typical salaried positions to see the difference in compensation structures.

 Tips for Setting Rates